swgriffith/azure-guides/networking-overview/iptables.md

 In the above output, as already mentioned you'll see that we have a rule in the KUBE-SERVICES chain for each service in our cluster.
 That's right....cluster level, not node level.
 You can see that by looking at the code comment for each, which shows the namespace and service name.
 If we look specifically at the nginx service, you can see that we have two rules.

 1. **KUBE-MARK-MASQ:** If you look closely you can see that this rule checks if the source is NOT 10.100.0.0/16, which happens to be our pod cidr, and then sends that traffice to the KUBE-MARK-MASQ chain.
-This is where the NAT happens for traffic destined for an address outside of the cluster.
+This is where packets have a mark applied to them to indicate they should go through Source NAT.

 1. **KUBE-SVC-XXXX:** This is the chain that handles loadbalancing of the traffic across multiple backend pods